 In March 2013, pgEd launched the Map-Ed game to infuse a viral energy into personal genetics education.
-Available at Map-Ed.org, Map-Ed invites players to work through a short quiz on key concepts in genetics and pin themselves on our map of the world.
-Map-Ed is designed to be accessible to a general audience and, in its first three months, has spread across all 7 continents, 55 countries, and the 50 U.S. states.
+Available at Map-Ed.org, Map-Ed invites players to work through short quizzes on key concepts and topics in genetics and pin themselves on our map of the world.
+Map-Ed is designed to be accessible to a general audience and has spread across all 7 continents, 99 countries, and all 50 U.S. states.
 Map-Ed is currently on display in the Genome: Unlocking Life’s Code exhibit at the Smithsonian Institute National Museum of Natural History.
 We are expanding Map-Ed to include new questions and translations.
 Click here to see the interactive map and a timeline of Map-Ed milestones.

 » Accelerating public awareness at the GETed Conference pgEd organizes the GETed conference, which brings together experts in education, genetics research, health, entertainment, and policy to brainstorm strategies for raising awareness about personal genetics.
-For the past two years, we have held GETed in conjunction with the Personal Genome Project’s Genomes Environments Traits (GET) Conference in order to inspire an atmosphere for tackling current educational challenges with an eye to future demands as genomics expands into new domains.
+In 2012 and 2013, we held GETed in conjunction with the Personal Genome Project’s Genomes Environments Traits (GET) Conference in order to inspire an atmosphere for tackling current educational challenges with an eye to future demands as genomics expands into new domains.
 GETed embraces a ‘let’s-get-it-done’ attitude towards developing new educational tools, networks, and collaborations that will advance the mission of accelerating awareness.